Geoffrey Fieger: 1998 gubernatorial campaign

+In leadup to both the 2010, and 2018 gubernatorial elections in Michigan, Fieger considered running.

 Other activities

 In 1997, Fieger donated four million dollars to the Detroit College of Law, now the Michigan State University College of Law, to start the nation's first trial practice institute for law students, which was named the Geoffrey Fieger Trial Practice Institute.

 Fieger appeared as one of the attorneys on the reality TV series Power of Attorney, and was opposing counsel in an episode of NBC's The Law Firm.

 Trial and acquittal

 In August 2007, Fieger was indicted on federal campaign finance charges; the U.S. government alleged that Fieger had illegally funneled $127,000 to John Edwards's 2004 presidential campaign.
 Fieger was defended by famed defense attorney Gerry Spence, who announced this would be his last case.
 A jury acquitted Fieger of all 10 charges, and Fieger's co-defendant and law partner Ven Johnson on five charges, on June 2, 2008.
 Johnson stated that the charges were politically motivated.